karoltomek89/spring-mvc-gestor/README.md

 I write code in InteliJ.
 Test data are insert to the database using Postman(at this moment).

-There is a compiled jar file (build folder) and Docker image available on my dockerhub account: https://hub.docker.com/r/karoltomek/gestor
+There is no compiled jar file in build folder, but Docker image is available on my dockerhub account: https://hub.docker.com/r/karoltomek/gestor